c-blake/suggest/README.md

 or more random characters.
 Create 2000 synthetic batches and feed these into a 'compare' mode of 'suggest' that times both a linear scan approach and an mmap & query SymSpell approach.
 The averages should thus be pretty representative.
-Batch size of 6 typos per document/user interaction felt about right, but that probably varies a lot.
+Batch size of 6 typos per document/user interaction felt about right, but typo rates probably vary a lot.
 The script is provided for users wanting to study how things vary.
 The error bars are the standard deviation of the mean.
 The distribution is wide with 95th percentile times often 4X the 5th percentile.

+Both linear scanning and symspell querying have an additional optimization of shrinking the max distance passed to optimized edit distance calculators once "enough" correct suggestions have been found at lesser distances.
+This can speed up such distance computations somewhat, especially for linear scans of short words near popular portions of word-space or when very few matches are requested.

 You can see the general scaling of SymSpell costs with max distance and vocabulary size from ![this